superfluid-finance/custom-supertokens/README.md

 By convention, SuperToken contracts are instances of [UUPSProxy](https://github.com/superfluid-finance/protocol-monorepo/blob/dev/packages/ethereum-contracts/contracts/upgradability/UUPSProxy.sol).
 A _custom_ Super Token has custom logic added to this proxy contract.

-src/PureSuperTokenProxy.sol is the simplest variant of a custom SuperToken.
+[PureSuperTokenProxy.sol](src/PureSuperTokenProxy.sol) is the simplest variant of a custom SuperToken.
 It's a _Pure SuperToken_ (no underlying ERC20) which has its supply minted on creation.

-src/CustomERC20WrapperProxy.sol shows how a _Wrapper SuperToken_ (has an unerlying ERC20) could be customized.
+[CustomERC20WrapperProxy.sol](src/CustomERC20WrapperProxy.sol) shows how a _Wrapper SuperToken_ (has an unerlying ERC20) could be customized.

-src/xchain contains more advanced variants of Custom SuperTokens, suited for cross-chain deployments (e.g. bridging ERC20 <-> SuperToken).
-See the dedicated section below.
+[xchain](src/xchain) contains more advanced variants of Custom SuperTokens, suited for cross-chain deployments (e.g. bridging ERC20 <-> SuperToken).
+See the dedicated section #bridging-with-xerc20.

 ## Setup